MorpheusXAUT/vacs/vacs-client/docs/config/stations.md

 ## Overview

 The `stations` configuration allows you to customize how stations are displayed and filtered in the client.
-It consists of several sections:
+It consists of the following sections:

 -   **[Profiles](#profiles)** - Define (multiple) filtering configurations that you can switch between in the UI